deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 As an aside: you can read these saved DataSet objects on a single machine (for non-Spark training) using [FileDataSetIterator](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j/deeplearning4j-data/deeplearning4j-utility-iterators/src/main/java/org/deeplearning4j/datasets/iterator/file/FileDataSetIterator.java)).

 An alternative approach is to save directly to the cluster using output streams, to (for example) HDFS.
 This can only be done if the machine running the code is properly configured with the required libraries and access rights.
-For example, to sawe the DataSets directly to HDFS you could use:
+For example, to save the DataSets directly to HDFS you could use:

 ```
 JavaSparkContext sc = new JavaSparkContext();